 This course provides students with theoretical as well as practical application of methods and principles of providing ventilatory assistance to patients on an intermittent basis.
 It will emphasize equipment as it relates to therapeutic application.
 Alternative methods of breathing assistance will be explored and evaluated.

-Prerequisite: Eligibility for ENG 51 and MATH 50; RT 51 & RT 53 with a grade of

-"C" or better
+Prerequisite: Eligibility for ENG 51 and MATH 50; RT 51 & RT 53 with grades of "C" or better CSU, Associate Degree Applicable

 RT 55 CARDIOPULMONARY SPECIAL PROCEDURES